aptech/docs/docs/CR-format.rst

           0.45    -0.67

 -  The total width of field will be overridden if the number is too big to fit into the space allotted.
-For instance, format/rds 1,0 can be used to print integers with a single space between them, regardless of the magnitudes of the integers.
+For instance, :code:`format /rds 1,0` can be used to print integers with a single space between them, regardless of the magnitudes of the integers.
--  Complex numbers are printed with the sign of the imaginary half separating them and an "i" appended to the imaginary half.
+-  Complex numbers are printed with the sign of the imaginary half separating them and an "*i*" appended to the imaginary half.
 Also, the field parameter refers to the width of field for each half of the number, so a complex number printed with a field of 8 will actually take (at least) 20 spaces to print.
-The character printed after the imaginary part can be changed (for example, to a "j") with the sysstate function, case 9.
+The character printed after the imaginary part can be changed (for example, to a "*j*") with the :func:`sysstate` function, case 9.
 -  The default when GAUSS is first started is:

    ::